 In the next 18 years, Stats Canada is projecting that we will welcome between 2.7M and 6.4M immigrants into our country.

 Homes don’t come with owners’ manuals.
 And homeowners don’t always know how home energy systems connect to their comfort or their health.
-In many of Canada’s new immigrant and ethnically diverse communities, this means families are living with high energy bills, damp or drafty homes, and even mould, mildew or leaking gas.
+In many of Canada’s diverse multilingual and multicultural communities, this means families are living with high energy bills, damp or drafty homes, and even mould, mildew or leaking gas.

 Information and services are out there to help families like these improve the health, safety and performance of their homes.
 Local governments, businesses and utilities simply haven’t found a way to effectively engage these communities.

-After 5 years of success, we are BC's longest running, most inclusive energy efficiency program since 2012 with:
+After 6 years of success, we are BC's longest running, most inclusive energy efficiency program with:

 People we have Empowered